aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/letterspacing/_index.md

 ---
 title: SVGBuilderExtensions.LetterSpacing
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions LetterSpacing method.
 Sets the letter-spacing attribute for an SVG element using a numeric value and a specific length type
 type: docs
 weight: 1100
 url: /net/aspose.svg.builder/svgbuilderextensions/letterspacing/
 ---
-## LetterSpacing&lt;TBuilder&gt;(this TBuilder, double, LengthType) {#letterspacing_1}
+## LetterSpacing&lt;TBuilder&gt;(*this TBuilder, double, [LengthType](../../lengthtype/)*) {#letterspacing_1}

 Sets the 'letter-spacing' attribute for an SVG element using a numeric value and a specific length type.